1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-USDA SBIR Phase I – AgTech (including precision farming, drone‑based technologies) is sponsored by USDA National Institute of Food and Agriculture (USDA‑NIFA).
-USDA SBIR Phase I – AgTech is a grant from USDA National Institute of Food and Agriculture (USDA-NIFA) that funds early-stage research and development in agricultural technology, including precision farming, drone-based technologies, and other innovations that strengthen U.
+USDA SBIR Phase I – AgTech (including precision farming, drone-based technologies) is sponsored by USDA National Institute of Food and Agriculture (USDA-NIFA).
+This grant funds early-stage research and development in agricultural technology, including precision farming and drone-based technologies.

 Get alerted about grants like this

-Save a search for “USDA National Institute of Food and Agriculture (USDA‑NIFA)” or related topics and get emailed when new opportunities appear.
+Get emailed when new opportunities from “USDA National Institute of Food and Agriculture (USDA-NIFA)” or related funders appear.
+Free, weekly, unsubscribe anytime.

 The lifecycle of grants and cooperative agreements consists of four phases: Pre-Award, Award, Post-Award, and Close Out.
 The National Institute of Food and Agriculture is committed to serving its stakeholders, Congress, and the public by using new technologies to advance greater openness.